More than 700K sign petition calling for Clarence Thomas to be impeached

 “He has shown he cannot be an impartial justice and is more concerned with covering up his wife’s coup attempts than the health of the Supreme Court.
 He must resign—or Congress must immediately investigate and impeach.”

-Some lawmakers, including Rep. Alexandria Ocasio-Cortez (D-N.Y.), have said that Supreme Court justices should be impeached if they were misleading on their answers on Roe v.
+Some lawmakers, including Democratic Rep. Alexandria Ocasio-Cortez of New York, have said that Supreme Court justices should be impeached if they were misleading on their answers on Roe v.
 Wade during their confirmation hearings.

 “If we allow Supreme Court nominees to lie under oath and secure lifetime appointments to the highest court of the land and then issue — without basis, if you read these opinions — rulings that deeply undermine the human civil rights of the majority of Americans, we must see that through,” Ocasio-Cortez said on NBC’s “Meet the Press” last month.